Protocol for Reviews of Programs Offered With External (i.e., non-U of T) Partners

 In addition, for joint program reviews involving other institutions with ratified IQAPs (i.e., other Ontario universities), the Quality Council suggests that:

-- “The Final Assessment Report and Implementation Plan [should be]…posted on the university website of each partner.”
+- “The Final Assessment Report and Implementation Plan should be posted on each partner institution’s website.”

-- “The Final Assessment Plan and Implementation Plan should be submitted to the Quality Council by all partners.”
+- “The Final Assessment Plan and Implementation Plan should ideally be submitted jointly to the Quality Council and co-signed by all partners.”

 All Quality Council suggestions are from the Guide to the Quality Assurance Framework.